Aromie/acaformula/README.md

-# aca's involved arithmetic formulas collection
+collection of arithmetic formulas on advanced computer architecture